-The purpose of the Bachelor of Science degree in Respiratory Therapy is to provide students with the opportunity to develop as professionals who are qualified to perform as Registered Respiratory Therapists.
+The Bachelor of Science degree in Respiratory Therapy provides students with the opportunity to develop as professionals who are qualified to perform as Registered Respiratory Therapists.
+Respiratory Therapists focus on prevention, diagnosis, treatment, management and rehabilitation of patients with breathing and/or other cardiopulmonary issues.
 Graduates of this program will be eligible to take the Registry Examinations for Advanced Level Respiratory Therapists administered by the National Board for Respiratory Care.
-Graduates will also be eligible to apply for a license to practice Respiratory Therapy in the state of Louisiana.
-Registered Respiratory Therapists may find employment opportunities in hospitals, skilled nursing facilities, physicians’ offices, home health agencies, and medical equipment supply companies.

 Meet all University minimum admission criteria at the time of application;